WesterbergEbbe/ESP32-PPM-Library/README.md

 I used an FS-iA6B receiver.

-# Contributing
+# Improvements
-Contributions are welcome!
-If you have ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.
+If you have ideas, suggestions, or find any bugs, feel free to share them!